 How to use a debit card

-You can use your debit card to make purchases just like you would with a credit card or a prepaid card.
+You can use your card to make purchases just like you would with a credit card or a prepaid card.
 There’s one caveat though.
 You need to make sure that your payment does not exceed your account balance.
 If this happens, your transaction will probably be declined because of insufficient funds, or you might end up using your overdraft facility, which also incurs some additional costs.

 How much does a debit card cost?

 In short, getting a debit card will not cost you anything.
-You do, however, need to know that you’ll be using your own deposited funds in the debit card and that some fees can sneak in as well.
+You do, however, need to know that you’ll be using your own deposited funds in the card and that some fees can sneak in as well.
 Such fees include overdraft fees if you exceed your limit or you might also get a fee for insufficient funds.

-There are also fees charged if you use those ATMs which are outside of your bank’s network, and you may also need to pay upfront if you lose your debit card or it gets stolen.
+There are also fees charged if you use those ATMs which are outside of your bank’s network, and you may also need to pay upfront if you lose your card or it gets stolen.
 Finally, there are foreign transaction fees if you use your card in a foreign country.

 Where can you get a debit card?